mockk/mockk/README.md

 ### Verification confirmation

-To double check that all calls were verified by `verify...` constructs you can use `confirmVerified`:
+To double check that all calls were verified by `verify...` constructs, you can use `confirmVerified`:

 ```
 confirmVerified(mock1, mock2)
 ```

-There is no big sense to use it for `verifySequence` and `verifyAll` as this verification methods already exhaustively cover all calls with verification.
+It does not make much sense to use it for `verifySequence` and `verifyAll` as these verification methods already exhaustively cover all calls with verification.

-It will throw exception in case some calls left without verification.
+It will throw an exception in case there are some calls left without verification.

-Some calls may be skipped from such confirmation, check next section for more details.
+Some calls may be skipped from such confirmation, check the next section for more details.

 ```
 val car = mockk<Car>()